Article

 George Washington Carver National Monument honors the life of the famous scientist, educator and humanitarian.

-The museum also highlights historic events in the region including a shootout with outlaws Bonnie and Clyde and the 2011 Joplin tornado – one of the most devastating tornadoes in U.S. history.
+The museum also highlights historic events in the area including a shootout with outlaws Bonnie and Clyde and the 2011 Joplin tornado – one of the most devastating tornadoes in U.S. history.

 Restaurants Around Joplin

 Wilder’s Steakhouse has been serving the Joplin area for nearly a century.
-Located in a building that dates back to 1908, the art deco-inspired interior sets the stage for a special dining experience.
+The restaurant is located in a building that dates back to 1908 – the art deco-inspired interior sets the stage for a special dining experience.
 Try the Chilean sea bass, pesto chicken or a hand-cut steak.
 The Filet Dupont is a tenderloin cut topped with mushrooms, caramelized onions and Gruyere cheese.

 Experience a modern take on classic Mediterranean cuisine at Mythos.
 The upscale eatery specializes in American, Italian and Greek fare.
 Order the Mediterranean Chicken – a grilled chicken breast with orzo pasta, lemon cream sauce, roasted tomatoes, artichoke hearts, spinach and feta cheese.
 The Beef Vesuvius is a grilled tenderloin drizzled with balsamic caramelized onions and served over linguine with spinach Gorgonzola cream sauce.